wlonk/arcadia/arcadia.md

 The spell may be undone by burning a likeness of the person who made the tincture outside under the full moon.

-> #### TODO
-> So, spells have:
->
->   * Components
->   * Outcomes
->   * Conditions
->
-> For each component you satisfy, draw a card.
-Choose one card; that card's suit
-> determines the outcome.
-Perhaps you can choose all cards of a particular value,
-> and combine the outcomes?
-In any case, the spell can be broken by the limiting
-> condition.

 ### A spell of far-seeing

 Components: